abcdigital/frontend-coding-exercise/README.md

 ```

 This project uses data provided by postcodeapi.com.au.
 Due to CORS limitations `npm start` will start a local proxy server on http://localhost:8010/proxy.

+When submitting the coding exercise we ask that you:

+- Include the `.git` directory, so we can track your changes.
+- **Do not** include the `node_modules` directory in your archive.